This article was last updated Nov. 13, 2023.

 Watch out for red flags and talk about them with your doctor.

 Are your symptoms common (fatigue or sore throat) but your diagnosis rare?
 Have your symptoms not improved with treatment?
-Is your diagnosis based on one test only (maybe the results were wrong)?
+Is your diagnosis based on one test only?
 Talk openly about your symptoms with your doctor and the possibility of a misdiagnosis.

 If necessary, get a second opinion.

-If your questions aren’t being answered, see another doctor for another opinion.
+If your questions aren’t being answered, see another doctor for their opinion.

-Your personal, or family, doctor knows your medical history and is the medical professional you go to with your health concerns.
-When choosing the best personal doctor for you, consider these tips and log in or register for myWellmark to make sure the doctor and facility you are considering is in your health plan network.
+Your primary care, or family, doctor knows your medical history and is the medical professional you go to with your health concerns.
+When choosing the best PCP for you, consider these tips and log in or register for myWellmark Secure Site to make sure the doctor and facility you are considering is in your health plan network.